PierfrancescoSoffritti/android-youtube-player/README.md

 To interact with YouTube the library uses the [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference), inside of a WebView, therefore the YouTube app is not required on the user's device and there are [no issues with YouTube Terms of Service](#does-this-library-breaks-youtube-terms-of-service).

-The web UI of the IFrame Player player is hidden.
-Instead, a native UI built on top of Android is used to interact with the player, providing a native experience to the users.
+The web UI of the IFrame Player player is shown by default.
+But, by enabling an attribute ([see useNativeUi](#native-ui) a native UI built on top of Android can be used to interact with the player, providing a native experience to the users.

 The UI of the player is 100% customizable.
-[The default UI can be changed](#playeruicontroller), to show and hide new views, or can be [completely replaced by a custom UI](#create-your-own-custom-ui).
+[The native UI can be changed](#playeruicontroller), to show and hide new views, or can be [completely replaced by a custom UI](#create-your-own-custom-ui).

 This library also provides a [Chromecast YouTube player](#chromecast-extension-library), that you can use to cast YouTube videos from your app to a Chromecast device.